A French Alps Road Trip: Chamonix, Annecy and Epernay

 We watched the football in the County Council Gardens and crashed at a random Airbnb which was pretty much just bed for the night before waking and continuing the drive.

-To split up the remaining 6 hours of driving we stopped in Epernay – the capital of champagne – which was an unexpected and perfect way to end our road trip.
+To split up the remaining 6 hours of driving we stopped in Epernay – the capital of champagne.
+It was an unexpected yet perfect way to end our French Alps road trip.

 We drove through miles of vineyards before reaching the centre, putting a couple of euros on the meter and toasting some local bubbles with a delicious salmon linguine at Bar-Restaurant Le Centre.